stocnet/manynet/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This major release consolidates a number of functions that were in migraph, among other things.
+* Among other things, this major release consolidates a number of functions that were in migraph,
 * We are simultaneously submitting a new version of migraph that is without these functions to avoid conflicts.
 * migraph still Depends on manynet, so there should be no impact for users downloading migraph and expecting to use the functions in question.
+* Any function name changes are listed as deprecated in manynet